Mutation-classes of diagrams via infinite graphs: Proof

-\end{enumerate} \end{enumerate} \end{enumerate} \end{enumerate} The idea for the difficult part of the proof of Theorem \ref{Theorem (mutation classes)} (4) is to apply the above result to show that any diagram belonging to one of the families defined in sub-section \ref{sub:The-diagrams-for B^(1)} is of mutation type $\mathbb{B}^{(1)}$.
-This is done by reducing successively the cases to be considered.
+\end{enumerate} \end{enumerate} \end{enumerate} \end{enumerate} The idea for the difficult part of the proof of Theorem \ref{Theorem (mutation classes)} (4) is to apply the above result to show that any diagram belonging to one of the families defined in subsection \ref{sub:The-diagrams-for B^(1)} is of mutation type $\mathbb{B}^{(1)}$.
+This is done by reducing successively the cases to be considered, until we may apply Lemma \ref{Lemma shrink cycle}.

-\begin{thm*} \textbf{\emph{\ref{Theorem (mutation classes)}}}\emph{ (4)} Let $\Gamma$ be a connected diagram.
-Then $\Gamma$ is of mutation type \emph{$\mathbb{B}^{(1)}$ }if and only if it is a $B_{\star,B},B_{\star\wedge\star'}$ diagram, where $\star\in\bigl\{(\bigcirc,n)_{n\geq3},\square,\boxslash,\bot\bigr\}$ and $\star'\in\{B,\overleftrightarrow{B}\}$, or a $B_{\square\wedge\boxslash}$ diagram. \end{thm*} \begin{proof} Any diagram with underlying undirected graph of Dynkin type $\mathbb{B}^{(1)}$ is a $B_{\bot,B}$ diagram, hence Fact \ref{lem: B^(1) mutation steps} implies that any diagram of mutation type \emph{$\mathbb{B}^{(1)}$ }is a $B_{\star,B},B_{\star\wedge\star'}$ diagram, where $\star\in\bigl\{(\bigcirc,n)_{n\geq3},\square,\boxslash,\bot\bigr\}$ and $\star'\in\{B,\overleftrightarrow{B}\}$, or a $B_{\square\wedge\boxslash}$ diagram.
+\begin{thm*} \textbf{\emph{\ref{Theorem (mutation classes)}}} \emph{(4)} Let $\Gamma$ be a connected diagram.
+Then $\Gamma$ is of mutation type \emph{$\mathbb{B}^{(1)}$} if and only if it is a $B_{\star,B},B_{\star\wedge\star'}$ diagram, where $\star\in\bigl\{(\bigcirc,n)_{n\geq3},\square,\boxslash,\bot\bigr\}$ and $\star'\in\{B,\overleftrightarrow{B}\}$, or a $B_{\square\wedge\boxslash}$ diagram. \end{thm*} \begin{proof} Any diagram with underlying undirected graph of Dynkin type $\mathbb{B}^{(1)}$ is a $B_{\bot,B}$ diagram, hence Fact \ref{lem: B^(1) mutation steps} implies that any diagram of mutation type \emph{$\mathbb{B}^{(1)}$} is a $B_{\star,B},B_{\star\wedge\star'}$ diagram, where $\star\in\bigl\{(\bigcirc,n)_{n\geq3},\square,\boxslash,\bot\bigr\}$ and $\star'\in\{B,\overleftrightarrow{B}\}$, or a $B_{\square\wedge\boxslash}$ diagram.